 Why are hashtags useful?

 Hashtags can help you reach friends of friends and the entire world; while reaching the entire world is not so helpful, reaching friends of your clients (aka your student’s friends or other parents) can help you grow enrollment.

 How to Create & Use Hashtags:

-STEP 3: Begin posting with your hashtag.
+Step #3: Begin posting with your hashtag.
 When you write a post, include your hashtag at the end.
-For example:

-STEP 4: After you post with your hashtag over ten times it will become “searchable.”
+Step #4: After you post with your hashtag over ten times it will become “searchable.”
 This means when people click your hashtag or search your hashtag they will be taken to all posts containing your hashtag.
-If your hashtag is on your web site, Twitter, or Facebook page, they will also be directed to these pages.
-(For example, if you search #schoolempower on Facebook you will see not only posts that contain #schoolempower but also links to School Empower’s Facebook page)
+If your hashtag is on your website, Twitter, or Facebook page, they will also be directed to these pages.

 That’s it!
 So how will this grow your business?
 Here’s a personal example.

-As a dance teacher, I posted a picture from a class I taught at one of my studios with #michaeljclark for me and #nameofthestudio (I took out the name of studio for this article).
+As a dance teacher, I posted a picture from a class I taught at one of my studios with #michaeljclark for me and #nameofthestudio (I took out the name of the studio for this article).
 The picture was of three students performing a particularly excellent move.
 When my students saw the picture they felt very proud and shared the picture on their “timeline,” retweeted the picture, and showed friends the “awesome” photo.
-One of my student's friends, who had never danced before really liked the picture.
-The clicked #michaeljclark and began following me on Facebook, and the also clicked the #nameofthestudio.
+One of my student’s friends, who had never danced before really liked the picture.
+They clicked #michaeljclark and began following me on Facebook, and they also clicked the #nameofthestudio.
 The next week they called the studio and came in for a class.
-When the studio owner asked how they found the studio, the parent replied the child found it on a friend’s twitter.
-This friend of my original student is now one of full time students all because of hashtags!
+When the studio owner asked how they found the studio, the parent replied the child found it on a friend’s Twitter.
+This friend of my original student is now one of the full-time students all because of hashtags!